 One way to achieve this is to use the Objectives and Key Results (OKR) process.
 It’s a process already implemented by Intel, LinkedIn, and other organizations seeking a fresh perspective on aligning the entire organization with transparency to a company’s strategic plan.

 Originally designed by Intel in the 1990’s, but getting renewed attention since Google’s adoption of the practice, OKRs are essentially defining Objectives for the company, team, and individual.
 Being that they are both ambitious and a tad bit uncomfortable, as well as supported by Key Results that make the objective clearly achievable, Objectives are quantifiable and lead to objective grading.

 The fresh perspective on this approach is to involve the whole company during Objective-setting with transparency and openness in a relaxed environment that fosters creativity.
 Most will want to set up company Objectives quarterly and annually.
 Driven by management teams, company Objectives are published staff-wide/company-wide to gather information and perspectives before being finalized.
 Once in place, company Objectives lead to team Objectives, which lead to individual objectives.

 Pretty straightforward approach, right?
 Simplistic, maybe.
 But, don’t underestimate the time required to get it right.
 You’re treating your company as a family and each member is instrumental in its success.

 Interested in learning more about Objectives and Key Results?
-Search Google and the company helping to drive its popularity.
-You’ll find lots of helpful advice.
-In our next newsletter, we’ll dive into Key Results and how to make them quantifiable and supported by objective grading.
+We have loads of resources here.
 In the meantime, start thinking how you’ll approach your next strategic planning process with greater openness and transparency.